KID Detector Readout Electronics Development for Habitable Worlds Observatory: Readout Implementation

 At a high level, Figure ~\ref{block_diagram} shows a flowchart of our system to and from the detectors, and interfacing with the C\&DH computer for eventual downlink to the ground.
 Our approach is similar to proven approaches used in BLAST (and described in more detail in the BLAST detector readout paper\cite{gordon16}) and other missions, but we have made changes to support future mission needs that we describe here.
 We are using a Numerically-Controlled Oscillator (NCO) and an IFFT to generate the probe tones for each detector onboard, instead of the approach for BLAST where we had a fixed precomputed set of tone signals.
 This lets us retune the detectors in realtime using tone tracking if we choose, as shown in the block diagram.
 Not shown in the block diagram, this also facilitates rapid VNA-style frequency sweeps that let us detect and characterize the detectors upon system bootup and during subsequent retunings.

-After the tones pass through the analog front end and the detectors, and are sampled by the DAC, we then FFT the data.
+After the tones pass through the analog front end and the detectors, and are sampled by the ADC, we then FFT the data.
 Both when synthesizing tones with the IFFT, and here at the FFT, we use a polyphase filterbank to limit the far frequency sidelobes of each FFT channel.
 We re-use the coefficients for both the FFT and IFFT polyphase filterbanks.
 We describe our polyphase filterbank elsewhere\cite{basha25} in these proceedings.
 We then use a bin selection and digital downconversion step that are similar to the BLAST firmware.
 For digital downconversion, we re-use the signals from the NCO that were used to synthesize the tones at the start of the algorithm.

-After digital down conversion, for each individual detector we detect pulses in the signals.
+After digital down conversion, we currently baseline that each individual detector will be sampled at 10 kHz.
+The detectors\cite{day24} we currently baseline were sampled in the laboratory at 50 kHz and delivered outstanding dark counts and optical performance.
+Our readout is reconfigurable for higher sample rates if required.
+Next in our algorithm, we detect pulses in the signals using a baseline-removal filter, then a matched filter, and a threshold trigger.
 This has a reconfigurable purpose.
 For single photon counting detector readout, this is the endpoint of the signal chain.
 In that configuration, we detect, characterize, and calculate a timestamp for each pulse, and that information is sent to the gigabit ethernet and ultimately downlinked to the ground as the main science data.
 In the imaging detector configuration however, we infill the data during a detected pulse with a moving-average, then proceed to the vector accumulate block to average and downsample the data before we send the entire timestream to the gigabit ethernet for downlink as the main science data.

 Also optionally, the signal is sent from the digital downconversion block to a tone tracking block.
 This calculates a running average power level on each detector, and optionally retunes each detector to a frequency closer to the optimal point for the current average power level.
 Elsewhere in these proceedings, a group\cite{rowe25} is investigating whether this retuning should be continuous or in discrete steps to deliver optimal performance, but our readout is compatible with both approaches.